- Available for both single-tenant and multi-tenant Qodo environments.

 PAT: A personal access token with the required scopes.

-Required PAT permissions for setup
+Required PAT permissions

 Before you begin- Ensure you are added to the required Azure DevOps organization.